patnz/patnz.github.io/README.md

 ## the plan is to add one quote here per day:

 >"No idea is original, there's nothing new under the sun.
 It's never what you do but how it's done"
+#### -Nasir Jones

+>"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid"

+#### -Albert Einstein